dnknth/ldap-ui/README.md

 The Python backend uses [Quart](https://pgjones.gitlab.io/quart/index.html) which is an asynchronous [Flask](http://flask.pocoo.org/).
 Kudos for the authors of these elegant frameworks!

-The UI uses [Vue.js](https://vuejs.org) with the excellent [Bootstrap Vue](https://bootstrap-vue.js.org) components.
+The UI is built with [Vue.js](https://vuejs.org) and UI elements based on [Vue Tailwind](https://vuetailwind.com/).
 Thanks to the authors for making frontend work much more enjoyable.